notArqen/audia-v3/to-do.md

 - **add native volume slider** - add a volume slider for the just now playing content
 - **add anti-epelipsy setting** - when on, disables the reactive background
 - **discord rich presence support** - wrap it in electron or somehow figure out how to get the web browser to open the required websocket if possible
+- **algorithm updates** - ensure alg is not just based on current song when initialized...also based on all the other songs in the queue

 ---